vinhnx/VT.ai/README.md

 ## Introduction

-VT.ai is a Python application that provides a user-friendly chat interface for interacting with Large Language Models (LLMs) from various providers.
+VT.ai is a multi-modal AI assistant that provides a user-friendly chat interface for interacting with Large Language Models (LLMs) from various providers.

 The application supports multi-modal conversations, allowing users to seamlessly integrate text, images, and vision processing in their interactions with the LLMs.

+[Beta] Multi-modal AI Assistant support via OpenAI's Assistant AI function calling support.

 ### Vision aware